THE BALLPARKS

 To increase ticket demand, the A’s reduced capacity to 35,000 by placing tarps on the upper deck.
 While the tactic forced fans to sit closer together, it didn’t increased attendance; after a few years, the tarps were put away.

-Remember that early Saturday Night Live sketch, “The Thing They Wouldn’t Leave,” with John Belushi as an annoying houseguest who’s trying everyone’s patience?
-It’s kind of become like that with the Coliseum, but in inverse fashion.
-Everybody wants to leave the place.
-The Raiders became unhappy even after city and county officials performed all those cartwheels to get them back; their PSL-funded return to Oakland was such a failure, even they tarped the upper deck of Mount Davis to reduce capacity and avoid TV blackouts.
-Finally, in 2020, they made good on their 100th threat to (yet again) leave and departed, this time to Las Vegas.
-Next door, the Golden State Warriors have left Oracle Arena and moved to a luxurious new spot across the bay in San Francisco.
+Meanwhile, the city began bleeding its sports teams.
+The Raiders became unhappy even after all the cartwheels that city and county officials performed to get them back; their PSL-funded return to Oakland was such a failure, even they tarped the upper deck of Mount Davis to reduce capacity and avoid TV blackouts.
+Finally, in 2020, the Raiders made good on their 100th threat to (yet again) leave and departed, this time to Las Vegas.
+Next door at the arena, the Golden State Warriors bolted to a luxurious new spot across the bay in San Francisco, just south of Oracle Park.
+This left the A’s as the last pro team standing in Oakland—and despite Fisher’s embracing of the franchise’s half-century at the Coliseum, suspicion grew that the A’s were looking to exit as well.

 Oakland Coliseum Center Field Wall